roger-that-dev/obligation-cordapp/README.md

 ## Settling an obligation

+In order to complete this step the borrower node should have some cash.
+See the previous step how to issue cash on the borrower's node.

 From the obligation borrowers UI:

 1. Click the "Settle" button for the obligation you previously just issued.